k2view-academy/K2View-Academy/articles/02_fabric_architecture/03_fabric_basics_getting_started.md

 <p><h4><strong>k2fabric restart</strong></p>
 </td>
 <td width="600">
-<p>Restart (stop and start) the fabric node</p>
+<p>Restart (stop and start) the Fabric node</p>
 </td>
 </tr>
 </tbody>
 </table>

 ## Get Fabric Version

-Run **k2fabric -version** command through the command line of Fabric server to get the installed fabric on your server.
-Note that you can check the Fabric version of your server inside Fabric using [**version info** Fabric command](/articles/02_fabric_architecture/04_fabric_commands.md#fabric-view).
+Run the **k2fabric -version** command through the Fabric server command line to get the version of Fabric installed on your server.
+Note that you can check the Fabric version of your server in Fabric using the [**VERSION INFO** Fabric command](/articles/02_fabric_architecture/04_fabric_commands.md#fabric-view).

 ## Login Fabric

-#### Enter Fabric from Fabric Server
+#### Enter Fabric from the Fabric Server

-To enter Fabric server, type **fabric** through the command line of Fabric server
+Type **fabric** in the Fabric server command line.

-#### Enter Fabric Local Server
+#### Enter the Fabric Local Server

-Open **Fabric Console** on your windows search.
-Opening a project in Fabric Studio logins the local Fabric server.
-Note that if you do not have any open project in Fabric Studio, you will not be able to open the local Fabric server.
+Open the **Fabric Console** via the Windows Search option.
+When opening a project, the Fabric Studio logs into  the local Fabric server.

+Note that if there are no open projects in the Fabric Studio, you will not be able to open the local Fabric server.

 ## Reset Fabric

-Fabric provides the following script in order to clean Fabric and delete (drop) all data from Fabric and Cassandra.
-This script is located under $K2_HOME/fabric/scripts:
+The Fabric **reset.sh** script cleans Fabric and deletes (drops) all data from Fabric and Cassandra.
+The **reset.sh** script is located under [$K2_HOME/fabric/scripts](/articles/02_fabric_architecture/02_fabric_directories.md#k2_homefabricscripts) and is used mainly:

-- **reset.sh**

-Note that $K2_HOME/fabric/scripts also has a Windows version of the reset script: **reset.bat**

-The **reset.sh** script is used mainly:

 - In a **TEST environment** to delete the current data and to restart the testing process from scratch.

-- In **Production environment**.
-Note that the [Drop LUTYPE](/articles/02_fabric_architecture/04_Fabric_Commands.md) command and the **reset.sh** script are very rarely used in the Production environment.
+- In a **Production environment**.
+Note that the [DROP LUTYPE](/articles/02_fabric_architecture/04_Fabric_Commands.md) command and the **reset.sh** script are very rarely used in the Production environment.
 A possible scenario for using these processes is to clean an environment after a soft launch prior to starting an actual Production run.

-Unlike the drop LU ([drop LUTYPE](/articles/02_fabric_architecture/04_Fabric_Commands.md)) command which drops a specific LU, the reset.sh script performs a full Fabric initialization, including deleting users, tokens, metadata, data and also deletes the data from Cassandra.
+Unlike the **drop LU** ([DROP LUTYPE](/articles/02_fabric_architecture/04_Fabric_Commands.md)) command which drops a specific LU, the **reset.sh script** performs a full Fabric initialization, including deleting users, tokens, metadata, data and also deletes the data from Cassandra.

-The Drop process must be followed by re-creation of Fabric credentials and redeploying of the project implementation into Fabric server and an initial load of LU instances into the re-deployed LUs.
+The Drop process must be followed by  the re-creation of Fabric credentials and redeployment of the project implementation into the Fabric server and an initial load of LUI into the re-deployed LUs.

+Note that **$K2_HOME/fabric/scripts** also have a Windows version of the Reset script: **reset.bat**

 ### Reset.sh Usage

 Run the script from $K2_HOME/fabric/scripts directory:

 <ul><li>./reset.sh &lt;mode&gt;&lt;black_list&gt;&lt;path of config.ini file&gt;</li></ul>

 ### Reset.sh Parameters